 It took me a few weeks to figure out what bothered me about the movie.
 I finally realized it was a disconnect between what Wonder Woman does and what she says.
 Her actions throughout the movie are violent while she speaks about peace and love.
 One interpretation of the split personality relates to portraying an original character of a comic book in a movie format.
 These are two different entertainment mediums.
 Cinema is typically based on a screenplay that is adapted and produced by the movie industry into a media production.
 Whereas the comic book remains in its essence a narrative with drawings.
 Foremost, the comic book involves reading.

 The non-stop visual violence and mesmerizing special effects obliterates the original message of love of the original comic book narrative.
-The disconnect between the visual violence and the narrative relies on the main purpose of the movie to make money underscoring the premise of Wonder Woman of the original comic book story: A mythical heroine who uses her female superpowers to induce confessions and communication in order to defend the world against violence and annihilation.
+The disconnect between the visual violence and the narrative relies on the main purpose of the movie to make money underscoring the premise of Wonder Woman’s original comic book story: A mythical heroine who uses her female superpowers to induce confessions and communication in order to defend the world against violence and annihilation.